 But what if 92% of your competitor’s customers liked their customer service?

 Now your 70% number doesn’t look quite so good, does it?
 To avoid this mistake you need something to which you can objectively compare your results.
-This is where you need access to a normative or benchmarking database.
+This is where you need access to a benchmarking database.
 This allows you to benchmark against other companies to see how you rate against the rest of your industry.

 Are you sure that’s the issue?